 This report communicates the results of the Federal Maritime Commission (FMC) Office of Inspector General's (OIG) annual review of the FMC's compliance with reporting and performance requirements regarding improper payments.
-For fiscal year (FY) 2023, the OIG concluded the FMC complied with all the requirements that are applicable to the agency for improper payment reporting.
-According to Office of Management and Budget (OMB) guidance, compliance with the Payment Integrity Information Act of 2019 (PIIA) means that the agency met the following six requirements, as appropriate:
+For fiscal year (FY) 2024, the OIG concluded the FMC complied with all the requirements that are applicable to the agency for improper payment reporting.
+According to the Office of Management and Budget (OMB) guidance, compliance with the Payment Integrity Information Act of 2019 (PIIA) means that the agency met the following six requirements, as appropriate:

-Requirements for PIIA Compliance Did the Agency Comply?
-1a Published payment integrity information with the annual financial statement Yes 1b Posted the annual financial statement and accompanying materials on the agency website Yes 2a Conducted improper payment (IP) risk assessments for each program with annual outlays greater than \$10,000,000 at least once in the last three years Yes 2b Adequately concluded whether the program is likely to make IPs and unknown payments (UPs) above or below the statutory threshold Yes 3 Published IP and UP estimates for programs susceptible to significant IPs in the accompanying materials to the annual financial statement N/A 1 4 Published corrective action plans for which an estimate above the statutory threshold was published in the accompanying materials to the annual financial statement N/A 1
+Requirements for PHA Compliance Did the Agency Comply?
+1a Published payment integrity information with the annual financial Yes statement 1b Posted the annual financial statement and accompanying materials on Yes the agency website 2a Conducted improper payment (IP) risk assessments for each program Yes with annual outlays greater than \$10,000,000 at least once in the last three years 2b Adequately concluded whether the program is likely to make IPs and Yes unknown payments (UPs) above or below the statutory threshold 3 Published IP and UP estimates for programs susceptible to significant N/A 1 IPs in the accompanying materials to the annual financial statement 4 Published corrective action plans for which an estimate above the N/A 1 statutory threshold was published in the accompanying materials to the annual financial statement